Football or Bust: Fate of Aztec Athletics Hinge on Return of Football

 “All of the Division I commissioners and every president that I’ve talked to is in clear agreement: If you don’t have students on campus, you don’t have student-athletes on campus,” Emmert said.
 “That doesn’t mean it has to be up and running in the full normal model, but you’ve got to treat the health and well-being of the athletes at least as much as the regular students.
 So, if a school doesn’t reopen, then they’re not going to be playing sports.
 It’s really that simple.”

 Wicker is targeting early to mid-July for a final decision on playing a football season in the fall.
-Any decisions reached after that would indicate a truncated, delayed or cancelled season.
+Any decisions reached after that would indicate a truncated, delayed, or canceled season.